berkesayin/redux-workshop/README.md

 - Redux is a predictable state container for JavaScript apps.
 It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.

 ### Store
 - A store is an immutable object tree in Redux.
-A store is a state container which holds the application's state (applicaiton level states = global level states).
+A store is a state container which holds the application's state (application level states = global level states).
 Redux can have only a single store in your application.
 Whenever a store is created in Redux, you need to specify the reducer.

 - Let us see how we can create a store using the createStore method from Redux.
 One need to import the createStore package from the Redux library that supports the store creation process as shown below −